 Civil Division E-Filing

-Effective March 4, 2013, San Diego Superior Court will open up eFiling in its Central Civil Division.
+As of March 4, 2013, San Diego Superior Court opened up eFiling in its Central Civil Division.
+Effective June 30, 2014, San Diego Superior Court will open up eFiling in its North Civil Division.
 Attorneys and the public will now be able to file documents with the Court without physically coming into the courthouse.

-Also beginning March 4, 2013, certain case types will be subject to mandatory eFiling, including civil class actions, some consolidated and coordinated actions, and actions that are provisionally complex under CRC 3.400-3.403 (as set forth in the Civil Cover Sheet, Judicial Council form CM-010 – but not including construction defect actions).
-“Complex cases” included in mandatory filing are as follows: Antitrust/Trade Regulation, Mass Tort, Environmental/Toxic Tort, and Securities Litigation cases, as well as insurance coverage claims arising from these case types.
-Construction defect cases, currently being filed through the File & Serve Xpress (fka Lexis Nexis Fileand Serve) website, will continue to be filed through that system until further notice.
+Beginning March 4, 2013, certain case types will be subject to mandatory eFiling, including civil class actions, some consolidated and coordinated actions, and actions that are provisionally complex under CRC 3.400-3.403 (as set forth in the Civil Cover Sheet, Judicial Council form CM-010 – but not including construction defect actions).
+The “Complex” case types included as mandatory e-file are as follows: Antitrust/Trade Regulation, Mass Tort, Environmental/Toxic Tort, and Securities Litigation cases, as well as insurance coverage claims arising from these case types.

 Click here for information on Civil Construction Defect Cases.